top of page

 Magic Wand DPN Stitch Keeper

 This pattern is given separately on this page in UK and US terminology, so be sure to look for the instructions in the terms you prefer.
-Turning/rising chains at the end of rounds (and start of R1) do not count as stitches.
-Each round has 8 sts until the closing round of 4 sts.
+Turning/beginning chains at the end of rounds and rows do not count as stitches.
+Each round/row has 8 (12) sts apart form the start and end rounds of the bigger size which have 4 (3) sts.
 You will need to have the DPNs with you or know their length to work section 2.
+The piece has no right or wrong side, so RS/WS is not indicated.

 Method - UK terms